-Got a bassoon?
+Got a men's chorus?

 Read MoreBut at least I have enough brains still going that I was able to submit an old piece to a competition.
 Since the competition insists that submissions be anonymous, I won’t name it, and in fact I had to go back and conceal my name on the scores before I uploaded them.